flancia-coop/doc.anagora.org/fellowship-of-the-link.md

   - #push [[massive wiki wednesday]]
       - https://hackmd.io/95GfL68PRsSc7wieGMgdAQ (temp location only)
       - moving from github to maybe [[codeberg]]
+  - hoping to have Phase 0 done next week some time
   - [[permanent versions]]
       - a wiki is supposed to be changing all the time -- so giving a link to a page has always felt slightly weird to Peter, as the target will have changed by the time the recipient clicks on it
       - how to version?